• Skip to primary navigation

 Step 2: Cover.
 If you’re keeping your loaf on the countertop, you don’t need to add a ton of protection here.
 Planning on eating it within the next day or two?
 A glass cloche should do the trick!
 If you want to keep it for longer, consider adding a bit more protection.

-You can pop it in an airtight container or ziploc bag and it’ll do great for 4-5 days!
+You can pop it in an airtight container with a lid or ziploc bag and it’ll do great for 4-5 days!
 If your loaf is particularly moist, consider adding a paper towel to the container to help soak up any excess moisture and set in a cool place.

 Slices of banana bread on a marble serving board.

-Ok, so you’re coming to the end of your loaf, but you’re worried it’s right on the cusp of going moldy.
+Ok, so you’re coming to the end of your leftover banana bread, but you’re worried it’s right on the cusp of going moldy.
 You don’t want to freeze it because you plan on eating it within the next day or two, so what’s your move?
 At this point, your best bet is to refrigerate the banana bread.

 However, contrary to what you might think, refrigerators are dry environments that aren’t usually good for bread.
 Because of this, you’ll need to take some extra precautions.
 Here’s how it’s done:

 Step 1: Cool Banana Bread.
-This is a VERY important step, no matter how you plan on storing the bread.
+This is a VERY important step, no matter how you plan on storing the bread - let the banana bread cool!

 Step 2: Wrap.
 In order to keep the loaf nice and moist in the refrigerator, you’re going to need to add an extra layer of protection.
 I suggest loosely wrapping the cooled banana bread loaf loaf in a piece of parchment paper (to keep it from sticking), then wrap tightly in plastic wrap.